Michael Longfellow: Career

-After his 2016 graduation, he moved to Los Angeles and began performing in comedy clubs across the country, as well as at the Netflix Is A Joke festival during its "Netflix Introducing..." showcase.
+After his 2016 college graduation, he moved to Los Angeles and began performing in comedy clubs across the country, as well as at the Netflix Is A Joke festival during its "Netflix Introducing..." showcase.
 He has also appeared on Conan and Bring the Funny, a reality competition series on NBC co-hosted by his future SNL colleague, Kenan Thompson.

 In 2022, it was announced that Longfellow would be joining the cast of Saturday Night Live (SNL) as a featured player for its 48th season.
 On October 1, 2022, he made his SNL debut as a new featured cast member.
 In his first episode, he appeared on Weekend Update talking about relatives who are anti-vaccination and actress Sydney Sweeney’s Trump-supporting family members.

 On August 28, 2025, it was reported that Longfellow had left the show, after three seasons of being a cast member.
 His final episode aired on May 17, 2025, with host Scarlett Johansson.

+In 2026 he was in an off-Broadway play called Broken Snow at Theater 71 with Tony Danza.